babak-g/babak-g.github.io/src/content/post/nicks-ranking.md

 That's how I will present this ranking and it is truly my opinion of what I like when I want Nick's.
 Take that as you will.

-## Time of the ranking
+## Time for the ranking

 I don't like lists that require pages and pages of clicking to see the full list for maximizing the site owner's ad revenue, so let's keep it short and sweet.

-Peanöt Karamell Krunch
+- Peanöt Karamell Krunch
-Triple Choklad
+- Triple Choklad
-Swedish Apple Pie
+- Swedish Apple Pie
-Rocky Fjord
+- Rocky Fjord
-Campfire S’mörgs
+- Campfire S’mörgs
-Peanöt Choklad Cup
+- Peanöt Choklad Cup
-Swedish Munchies
+- Swedish Munchies
-Chokladchip Dough
+- Chokladchip Dough
-Mint Chokladchip
+- Mint Chokladchip
-Sälta Karamell
+- Sälta Karamell
-Strawbär Swirl
+- Strawbär Swirl
-Raspbär Swirl
+- Raspbär Swirl
-Swedish Choklad
+- Swedish Choklad
-Birthdäg Cake
+- Birthdäg Cake
-Swedish Vanilj
+- Swedish Vanilj
-Cookies and Kräm
+- Cookies and Kräm

 ## Few Disclaimers